kisswiki/kisswiki/src/os/ubuntu/ubuntu-20.4.2.md

 So I have created usb with newest Ubuntu 20.04.2

-## After reboot Windows 10 was loaded.
-There was no grub menu
+## After reboot no grub menu and Windows 10 loads

 I needed to boot again from usb and